-As the name suggests, you’ll be training with a group of other participants, all together doing the same exercise routines that are assigned and demonstrated by the lead instructor.
+As the name suggests, you’ll be training with a group of other participants, doing the same exercise routines assigned and demonstrated by the lead instructor.

 Group workouts have an emphasis on fun and typically favor aerobic training as opposed to intense resistance.

-That’s because aerobic training simply requires sustained movement, while resistance training is a whole different ball game in terms of form and technique.
+That’s because aerobic training requires sustained movement, while resistance training is a different ball game in form and technique.

-It becomes hard to monitor with potential hordes of sweaty participants.
+It becomes hard to monitor potential hordes of sweaty participants.

 As a client, group sessions are more about the fun in fitness than a one-on-one setup.

 You are in a social setting, achieving goals with fellow humans, and experience that automatically leads to bonding with others.